imAdityaSharma/StdAux-assignment/README.md

 cpp file is not solved for error but the explanation for the question asked is written in comments.

 <h2>Question 4:</h2>
-The web server in c is implemented using Windows socket library (winsock2).
+The web server in c is implemented using GCC compiler On linux environment (ubuntu 22.04) will not work on windows.

 <h2>Question 5:</h2>
 Please refer to <a href="https://github.com/imAdityaSharma/StdAux-assignment/blob/master/Q5%20Cef%20calci/read.md" > read.md </a> for detailed instruction to navigate through Chromium embedded framework solution for Question 5.